Becxster/INDE-577/Supervised Learning/Decision Trees/README.md

 # Titanic Dataset Overview

 The Titanic dataset contains data about passengers aboard the Titanic, including demographic and ticket details.
+In this jupyter notebook, I explore decision trees and regression trees on the Titanic dataset.

 ## Dataset Details